 At Round 9 at Silverstone Mat Jackson repeated impressive performance and took the pole and Race 1 victory again.
 Andy Priaulx and Colin Turkington won Race 2 and Race 3, but all eyes were on two main championship title contenders.
 Gordon Shedden increased his lead to 23 points ahead of Jason Plato.
 Turkington jumped to third, ahead of Matt Neal.
 Fifth placed Andrew Jordan was 64 points behind Shedden, so mathematically he was is still in the game for the title before season’s finale at Brands Hatch.

-Here’s the highlights of 2015 season’s finale at Brands Hatch:
+Here are the highlights of 2015 season’s finale at Brands Hatch:

 Heroic last race for Shedden